nixworks/public/news/2014/12/19/README.md

 ##### International sanctions during the 2014 pro-Russian unrest in Ukraine
 ### [US President Barack Obama imposes additional sanctions on Russian-controlled Crimea by an executive order forbidding exports of US goods and services to the region. ](/news/2014/12/19/us-president-barack-obama-imposes-additional-sanctions-on-russian-controlled-crimea-by-an-executive-order-forbidding-exports-of-us-goods-and.md)
-_Context: International sanctions during the 2014 pro-Russian unrest in Ukraine, Russian-controlled Crimea_
+_Context: Russian-controlled Crimea, International sanctions during the 2014 pro-Russian unrest in Ukraine_

 ##### Cairns child killings
 ### [Queensland police announce the finding that eight children were stabbed to death in a home in Cairns, Australia. ](/news/2014/12/19/queensland-police-announce-the-finding-that-eight-children-were-stabbed-to-death-in-a-home-in-cairns-australia.md)